Custom eLearning Solutions

 Example:

-An online role‑play module allows front‑of‑house staff to practise handling an undercooked dish complaint.
+Strengthen the live conversations that drive food safety, order accuracy, and waste reduction.
 They work on delivering an apology, deciding whether to remake or compensate the meal and following up with the guest.
-The tool offers time‑stamped feedback and allows learners to repeat the scenario to improve.
+The tool offers time‑stamped feedback and allows employees to repeat the scenario to improve.

 Compliance Training